 How the VUSF is funded

 The VUSF statute provides for the imposition of a universal service surcharge on all retail telecommunications service provided to a Vermont address.
 All telecommunications providers must bill their customers for the VUSF charge, and deposit the funds collected through the surcharge in the VUSF fund.

 The VUSF is audited by an independent auditor annually.
 The reports from the auditors are posted below.

 The VUSF is administered through a contract awarded following competitive bid by the PSD.
 The current contractor for the Vermont Universal Service Fund is Solix Inc. The monthly performance reports are posted below.

 Vermont Telecommunications Relay Service

 The Vermont Telecommunications Relay Service (Vermont Relay) is a free service for all Vermonters, connecting individuals who are deaf, deaf-blind, hard-of-hearing, or have a speech disability with users of standard telephones.
 Whether calling on a standard telephone or a caption or text telephone, relay makes communication simple, 24 hours a day, 365 days a year.

 Providers of prepaid wireless services are required to contribute to the VUSF.
-The Public Service Board issued an order with more information on 9/3/14, linked below:
+The Public Utility Commission issued an order with more information on 9/3/14, linked below: